 Skirted tables are one decor item that not only adds color and pattern to a room, but they can be changed easily seasonally while providing hidden storage.
-In this post I am sharing a few that I think will inspire you to think about how one would fit into your decor and storage needs.
+In this post I am sharing a few fabric covered tables that I think will inspire you to think about how one would fit into your decor and storage needs.

 In a nutshell….when decorating a home, there are a few decorating basics or as I like to call them… the forgotten elements that we often overlook.
 These elements can help make the decor look more cohesive, even on a budget.
-The series is to show you ways you can add these elements to your home.

-The #2 Forgotten Decorating Secret comes in round, rectangular, and square shapes.
+One of these forgotten decorating elements comes in round, rectangular, and square shapes.

 It is the skirted table.

-It is a classic staple when decorating, but when we hear the term, skirted tables, we tend to think only of the inexpensive round “decorator” accent tables that were popular in the 80’s and 90’s.
+Skirted tables are a classic staple when decorating, but when we hear the term, skirted tables, we tend to think only of the inexpensive round “decorator” accent tables that were popular in the 80’s and 90’s.

 You know the ones with the round particle board top that come with 3 or 4 legs that get screwed on the underside of the table and then covered with a round ruffled or lace tablecloth.